 This is our first time using the loop, and so far it’s working well.
 This is set up for the year, but flexible enough to include things I may discover throughout the year.
 With a dozen things in there, everyday is different!
 I have found this is a great way to get to some of the lighter things and utilize my collection of “ohhh this looks fun” things.

 I’ve made a free printable if your morning basket needs to be replaced with a lunch crate!
 The circles at the top I use as a reminder for daily things, a memory verse, or the current book we are reading.
 The list is for the items on the loop.
-Click the download button below – it’s free for you to use however you wish!
+Download yours in my free resource library – it’s free for you to use however you wish!

 I love to hear from other families, and I’d love to know if you use a morning basket or something like a lunch crate!
 I’ve found it to be a great part of our day.